Lewis Bates

 For our end of semester design project, our team was asked to design a hardware project that cycled through an FSM and displayed the results on a 7-segment display.
 Throughout the project, we kept notes on the stages of design, the problems we encountered, and the areas that still required improvement.
 Together we coordinated when design phases had to be completed and where either of us where currently at in the project.
 At the end of the project, we were asked to present our work for how we solved the problem, and solicit feedback from the TA.

-ECE 3130: Microcomputer Systems and architecture
+ECE 3130: Microcomputer Systems and Architecture

 Formed teams to complete 8 labs involving ARM assembly language and computer architecture.